Tick-Talk/Protocol/DataTransmission.md

 </details>

 #### `Login`
-* As this type implies, it is used for a client to login to a specific account</li>
+* As this type implies, it is used for a client to login to a specific account
+* After a successful login, a server should send a client the signed-in user's `UserData`
 * <details>
 	<summary>Format</summary>
 	<table>